JBurrellIRL/ProjectTwo/README.md

 * Code Institute - course content, Love Maths project and also the "Portfolio 2 Project Scope" video created by Matt Rudge.
 * Udemy Web Developer Bootcamp course, which I am also taking in parallel to this Code Institute course.
 I used the video content in this course for help with JavaScript syntax, along with the Code Institute content.
 * Coding assistance was obtained from Stack Overflow, MDN, W3Schools and CSS Tricks.
 Credits in CSS file where appropriate.
-* Thanks to my mentor also.
+* Thanks to my mentor for his guidance around best practices, and for his feedback in our mentor sessions.

 ### Content